sodaMelon/sodaMelon/README.md

 - reviewed works, fixed somthing
 - checked bug-reports in Korean environment (on PokeRogue community Discord)

-✔i did pull_request#many about it. so.. : if you wanna check them, see the official repositoy
+✔i did pull_request#many about it because love pokemon🥰 _so.. : if you wanna check them, see the official repositoy_

 #### [microsoft/TypeScript-Website](https://github.com/microsoft/TypeScript-Website) : The Website and web infrastructure for learning TypeScript
 - added Korean localization for typescript-playground (pr#1116)